qwiklabs-04/horizon-sdv/docs/workloads/utilities/docker_image_template.md

 This is the tag that will be applied when the container image is pushed to the registry.
 For the current release we simply use `latest` because all pipelines that depend on this container image are using `latest`.

+### `LINUX_DISTRIBUTION`

+Define the Linux Distribution to create the Docker image from.
+Values must be supported by the Dockerfile `FROM` instruction.

 ### `NO_PUSH`

 Build the container image but don't push to the registry.